ignasiusadhitia/assignment-1/README.md

 ### 8. Responsive Design

-- The calculator is designed with a responsive layout to ensure a consistent and user-friendly experience across different devices and screen sizes.
+- The calculator features a responsive layout for a consistent user experience across different devices and screen sizes.

 ## Usage

 1. **Numeric Entry:**
-   - Click on the numeric buttons (0-9) to input numbers.
-   - Use the decimal point (.) for entering decimal numbers.
+   - Click on numeric buttons (0-9) or use the decimal point (.) for numeric input.

 2. **Arithmetic Operations:**
-   - Click on the operator buttons (+, -, *, /) to perform arithmetic operations.
-   - Use the corresponding keyboard keys for operators.
+   - Click on operator buttons (+, -, *, /) or use the corresponding keyboard keys.

 3. **Result Calculation:**
    - Click on the "=" button or press Enter to calculate results.